bookshelfdave/riak-ocaml-client/README.md

 riak-ocaml-client is a Riak 1.2 Protobuffs-only client for OCaml 3.12.1.

 *This is a work in progress.
-I hope to have it finished up by RICON.
-Pull requests accepted!*
+I hope to have it finished up by RICON 2012.
+Pull requests accepted!
+Please send email to diparfitt @ gmail with any questions. *

 ###Dependencies